 Lets examine these one-by-one.

 Below is a simple hydrograph that will be used for a pond routing inflow.
-Now lets take a time span, for example from 0 hours to 3.25 hours depicted by the blue vertical line, and calculate the volume (area under the red curve) up to the blue line.
+Now lets take a time span, for example from 0 hours to 3.25 hours depicted by the blue vertical line, and calculate the volume (blue shaded area) up to the blue line.
 It’s 8,000 cuft.
 In other words, 8,000 cuft of runoff has accumulated at 3.25 hours into the storm.

 Stage vs. Storage Relationship

 To continue we need a physical detention pond and we need to know how much volume it can hold at any given depth or elevation, or what we like to call Stage.
 Stage is the absolute distance from the water surface to the pond bottom.
 Our question at this point is “What would be the Stage in the pond if we dumped that 8,000 cuft of water in it?”
 The Stage-Storage curve tells us that.

 Above is our Stage vs. Storage curve for this particular detention pond.
 The green line represents the storage provided at any given elevation or Stage.
 When we added the 8,000 cuft of water, the water surface rose to Stage 2 ft or elevation 102.00 ft.